apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_qdrant.md

       --node-labels stringToString     Node label selector (default []) -o, --output format                  Prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
-      --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred") --rbac-enabled                   Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
-      --replicas int                   The number of replicas.
+      --pod-anti-affinity string       Pod anti-affinity type, one of: (Preferred, Required) (default "Preferred") --replicas int                   The number of replicas.
 Value range [1, 16]. (default 1) --storage float                  Storage size, the unit is Gi.
 Value range [1, 10000]. (default 20) --storage-class-name string      Storage class name of the data volume